foldi/fishbone-todo/README.md

 #Fishbone-ToDo: A fishbone.js ToDo example.

-This project was inspired by a talk from Martin Kleppe at JSConfEU2013 where he demoed fishbone.js.
-It attempts to create the classic Todo web app example using the smallest libraries I could find.
+This project was inspired by a talk from [Martin Kleppe at JSConfEU2013](http://2013.jsconf.eu/speakers/martin-kleppe-1024-seconds-of-js-wizardry.html) where he talked about fishbone.js.
+The project attempts to create the classic Todo web app example using the smallest libraries I could find.
 The app code plus libraries weigh in at ~14K.

 * MVC - [fishbone.js](https://github.com/aemkei/fishbone.js)
 * Routing - [route-recognizer](https://github.com/tildeio/route-recognizer)